Announcements

 Weekly Bulletin

-• Sisters' Breakfast: Join us after the 9:30 Mass in the St Joseph Hall!
-Please donate $5 per breakfast to help support the convent and school.
+• Doughnuts & Coffee: Join us after the 9:30 Mass in the St Joseph Hall!
+Please donate $1 per item.

 • Choir Practice: In the upstairs classroom at 8:45 a.m. for the 9:30 a.m.
 Mass